-only_nodes_with_outputs(outputs: str) \rightarrow PipelineML
+$only_nodes_with_outputs(outputs: str) \rightarrow kedro_mlflow.pipeline.pipeline_ml.PipelineML$

 Create a new Pipeline object with the nodes which are directly required to produce the provided outputs.
 If provided a name, but no format, for a transcoded dataset, it includes all the nodes that output to that name, otherwise it matches to the fully-qualified name only (i.e. name@format).